March 27, 2026

 Week 4 (Days 22-30): Close or Keep Moving

-By week 4, you're either closing your first client, handling objections from warm conversations, or accelerating your outreach volume based on what you've learned.
+By week 4, you are either closing your first client, handling objections from warm conversations, or accelerating your outreach volume based on what you have learned.
 Most first clients for AI agency owners come from this window, or from week 5-6 follow-ups on conversations started here.

 Common week 4 scenarios and what to do: